albertcanales/homeserver/README.md

-This repository contains the Ansible playbooks I use for managing my home server.
+This repository contains the Ansible playbooks I use for managing my home servers.

 As it is for personal use, features can be added, modified or deleted on master upon personal preference, beware of pulling.